-ENGL 250 Introduction to English Literature I

-This course covers English literature from Anglo-Saxon times to the later eighteenth century.
-Specific texts by the principal writers of these periods will be examined against the social, historical, and philosophical background of the period.
+ENGL 250 Introduction to English Literature I 3(3,0) This course of This course covers English literature from Anglo-Saxon times to the later eighteenth century.
+Specific texts by the principal writers of these periods will be examined against the social, his storical, and philosophical background of the period. -